fordsfords/cprt/README.md

 _GNU_SOURCE.
 So long as cprt [is reasonably careful](https://stackoverflow.com/a/44199427), "cprt.c" can safely be linked with code compiled without _GNU_SOURCE.

+## CPRT_GETTIME

+I wanted a portable nanosecond-resolution timer API.
+Unix has clock_gettime() and Windows has QueryPerformanceCounter().
+That only has 100ns resolution, but it's the best you can get without using the rdtsc instruction directly.

+Most of the performance work I do is on Linux, so I decided to make CPRT_GETTIME most efficient on Unixes, where it simply translates to a direct call to clock_gettime().

+On Windows it CPRT_GETTIME calls a C function in cprt.c that calls QueryPerformanceCounter() and makes the result look like clock_gettime().
+This is less efficient since it requires some math, which means that the CPRT_GETTIME function affects the execution time being measured more than is necessary.
+But since QueryPerformanceCounter() only resolves to 100ns, that extra execution time doesn't show up in the measurements.

 ## License